To begin, we should make clear the distinctions between the different areas of "Uniswap", some of which may confuse new users.

 There are currently three versions of the Uniswap protocol.
 V1 and V2 are open source and licensed under GPL.
 V3 is open source with slight modifications, which are viewable here.
 Each version of Uniswap, once deployed, will function in perpetuity, with 100% uptime, provided the continued existence of the Ethereum blockchain.

 To understand how the Uniswap protocol differs from a traditional exchange, it is helpful to first look at two subjects: how the Automated Market Maker design deviates from traditional central limit order book-based exchanges, and how permissionless systems depart from conventional permissioned systems.

 Most publicly accessible markets use a central limit order book style of exchange, where buyers and sellers create orders organized by price level that are progressively filled as demand shifts.
 Anyone who has traded stocks through brokerage firms will be familiar with an order book system.

 The Uniswap protocol takes a different approach, using an Automated Market Maker (AMM), sometimes referred to as a Constant Function Market Maker, in place of an order book.

 At a very high level, an AMM replaces the buy and sell orders in an order book market with a liquidity pool of two assets, both valued relative to each other.
-As one asset is traded for the other, the relative price of the two assets shift, and a new market rate for both is determined.
+As one asset is traded for the other, the relative prices of the two assets shift, and a new market rate for both is determined.
 In this dynamic, a buyer or seller trades directly with the pool, rather than with specific orders left by other parties.
-The advantages and disadvantages of automated market makers versus their traditional order book counterparts are under active research by a growing number of parties.
+The advantages and disadvantages of Automated Market Makers versus their traditional order book counterparts are under active research by a growing number of parties.
 We have collected some notable examples on our research page.